rstyczynski/OCI_notes/security/sss.md

-# Shamir' scheme secret sharing
+# Shamir's Secret Sharing scheme

 Cloud technology has revolutionized the way businesses and individuals manage and deploy their IT resources, offering flexibility, scalability, and cost efficiency.
 However, this new model introduces new security challenges, primarily due to the inherent accessibility of cloud systems through APIs.